AustinN789/module-1-challenge/README.md

 ## Description

-Complete the module 1 assignment
+ the module 1 assignment to help understand about semantic element and find error code and fix it to make the website look better.

 ## Installation